manan49/Vidtube/README.md

 - 🔍 Search bar with real-time suggestions
 - 🎬 Home page with trending videos
-- 📺 Watch page with comments section & Live chat
+- 📺 Watch page with comments section & like button & share button
 - 📂 Sidebar with navigation icons
 - 📱 Simple and clean UI